Street food tour in Palermo

 Street food Palermo morning: where to go

-Street food in Palermo in the morning is an ancient culinary tradition.
+Morning street food in Palermo is an ancient culinary tradition.
 For tourists, it is the trendiest and most convenient way to visit the island’s capital.

 The best typical Sicilian street food is no match for upscale restaurants.